Botulinum toxin: Role in disease

-Botulinum toxin produced by Clostridium botulinum is the cause of botulism.
+Botulinum toxin produced by Clostridium botulinum (an anaerobic, gram-positive bacterium) is the cause of botulism.
 Humans most commonly ingest the toxin from eating improperly canned foods in which C. botulinum has grown.
 However, the toxin can also be introduced through an infected wound.
 In infants, the bacteria can sometimes grow in the intestines and produce botulinum toxin within the intestine and can cause a condition known as floppy baby syndrome.
 In all cases, the toxin can then spread, blocking nerves and muscle function.
 In severe cases, the toxin can block nerves controlling the respiratory system or heart, resulting in death.

 Botulism can be difficult to diagnose, as it may appear similar to diseases such as Guillain–Barré syndrome, myasthenia gravis, and stroke.
 Other tests, such as brain scan and spinal fluid examination, may help to rule out other causes.
 If the symptoms of botulism are diagnosed early, various treatments can be administered.
 In an effort to remove contaminated food that remains in the gut, enemas or induced vomiting may be used.
 For wound infections, infected material may be removed surgically.
 Botulinum antitoxin is available and may be used to prevent the worsening of symptoms, though it will not reverse existing nerve damage.
-In severe cases, mechanical respiration may be used to support patients with respiratory failure.
+In severe cases, mechanical respiration may be used to support people with respiratory failure.
 The nerve damage heals over time, generally over weeks to months.
 With proper treatment, the case fatality rate for botulinum poisoning can be greatly reduced.

 Two preparations of botulinum antitoxins are available for treatment of botulism.
 Trivalent (serotypes A, B, E) botulinum antitoxin is derived from equine sources using whole antibodies.
 The second antitoxin is heptavalent botulinum antitoxin (serotypes A, B, C, D, E, F, G), which is derived from equine antibodies that have been altered to make them less immunogenic.
 This antitoxin is effective against all main strains of botulism.